Instant Pot Honey Garlic Chicken is made with just five ingredients and makes a sticky honey garlic sauce that has tons of flavor!

 10 EASY COMFORT FOODS TO WARM YOU UP AND FILL YOU UP

-The Best Meatloaf – You need to make this classic meal.
+You will need to make this classic The Best Meatloaf.
 It is my mother’s delicious recipe with an added touch of delicious sauce.
 This dinner recipe will quickly become a favorite family meal!

-Easy Chicken Pot Pie Casserole – Creamy vegetables and chicken baked into a buttery crispy crust that is comfort food perfection especially during the fall and winter months.
+Creamy vegetables and chicken baked into a buttery crispy crust produce this perfect Easy Chicken Pot Pie Casserole that is comfort food perfection especially during the fall and winter months.

-Homestyle Ground Beef Casserole – this dinner boasts flavor and creaminess over a bed of steaming egg noodles.
+Homestyle Ground Beef Casserole boasts flavor and creaminess over a bed of steaming egg noodles.
 This casserole is just like your mom’s recipe but so much more!
 This is a perfect hearty weeknight meal to put on the table.

-Instant Pot White Turkey Chili – Packed with turkey meat, white beans and veggies, this comfort food is super flavorful and delicious.
+Packed with turkey meat, white beans and veggies this Instant Pot White Turkey Chili is super flavorful and delicious.

-Chicken Bacon Ranch Casserole – This is a delicious combination of the tastiest flavors you will ever eat in a single bite.
+Chicken Bacon Ranch Casserole a delicious combination of the tastiest flavors you will ever eat in a single bite.
 Bacon, chicken, creamy alfredo sauce and pasta all make dinner a hit in less than 30 minutes!

-Best Baked Ziti – Packed with flavorful meat sauce and layers of cheesy goodness, you will enjoy each flavorful bite.
+Packed with flavorful meat sauce and layers of cheesy goodness, you will enjoy each flavorful bite of Best Baked Ziti.
 This delicious dinner feeds a lot of people and is super filling and hearty.
-It is a great meal to freeze and bake at a later time, too!

-Best Instant Pot Chili – This recipe is the absolute perfect comfort food, packed with flavor, texture, color and a tiny bit of spice.
+Best Instant Pot Chili is the absolute perfect comfort food, packed with flavor, texture, color and a tiny bit of spice.
 Perfect dinner or party food!

-Slow Cooker Crack Chicken – You need to try this mixture on a bun because it’s an addicting and delicious lunch or dinner option that everyone will enjoy.
+You need to try this Slow Cooker Crack Chicken on a bun because it’s an addicting and delicious lunch or dinner option that everyone will enjoy.
 Great weeknight meal AND the perfect party food!

 BEST RECIPES TO MAKE IN AN INSTANT POT